mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-request.markdown

         self.main_auth = main_auth
         self.additional_auth = args

-    def login_required(self, f=None, role=None):
+    def login_required(self, f=None, role=None, optional=None):
-        if f is not None and role is not None:  # pragma: no cover raise ValueError('role is the only supported argument')
+        if f is not None and \
+                (role is not None or optional is not None):  # pragma: no cover raise ValueError(
+                'role and optional are the only supported arguments')

         def login_required_internal(f):
             @wraps(f)